Contents

 • Premises Liability: Cases involving injuries on another’s property, such as slip and fall incidents, can lead to substantial settlements, mainly when serious injuries occur.
 The median award in premises liability cases is $90,000.

-In 2024, personal injury attorneys are navigating a dynamic landscape shaped by technological advancements, evolving client expectations, and shifts in legal practice.
+PI attorneys have been navigating a dynamic landscape shaped by technological advancements, evolving client expectations, and shifts in legal practice.
 Key adaptations include:

 1. Embracing Technological Innovations